pro-to-tip/botogram/README.md

 // you can set a webhook up if it hasn't done yet bot.setWebhook({
   url: `https://${process.env.IP}/bot`, // url of current machine with open ports
-  certificate: "cert.pem" // it needs only if you want to set a self-signed ssl certificate });
+  certificate: "cert.pem" // it only needs if you want to set a self-signed ssl certificate });

 app.listen(process.env.PORT);
 ```
-> Notice that Webhook will work only via https, so you need to have a ssl-signed url.
+> Notice that Webhook will only work via HTTPS, so you need to have a SSL-signed url.
 For more information see [this](https://core.telegram.org/bots/api#setwebhook).

 # Event Types and Priority: